Anderson's orthogonality catastrophe: Proof of Theorems and '

 Parseval's identity $\sum_{k=1}^{N_{L}(E)} \bigabs{\<\varphi_j^{L},\psi_k^{L}\>}^2 = 1 - \sum_{k=N_{L}(E)+1}^\infty \bigabs{\<\varphi_j^{L},\psi_k^{L}\>}^2$ and the elementary inequality $\ln(1 + x) \le x$ for $x \ge -1$ then yield the claim of the lemma. \end{proof}

 In order to define the decay exponent $\gamma(E)$ of the main theorem, we need a convergence result due to Birman and \`Entina.
-We write $H_\ac^{(\prime)}$ to denote the restriction of the operator $H^{(\prime)}$ to its absolutely continuous subspace, and $\1_{B}$ stands for the indicator function of a set $B$.
+We write $H_\ac^{(\prime)}$ to denote the restriction of the operator $H^{(\prime)}$ to its absolutely continuous subspace.

 \begin{proposition}[ {\cite[Lemma 4.3]{BiEn67e}}] Assume the situation of Theorem~\ref{thm:main} or Theorem~\ref{thm:main}'.
 For $E\in \R$ and $\varepsilon >0$ we define the spectral projections

 Then there exists a Lebesgue null set $\Nn_0\subset\R$ such that the limits